Image kindly donated by Charles Hall of Hooper Street showing the coal wharf buildings in the 1950s

 In 1911 they shared the house with 12 year-old Ethel Barker, Hannah’s great-niece.
 Ethel’s parents, Charles and Mary, and five little brothers lived nearby in a very small cottage in Norfolk Terrace.
 Although described as a ‘visitor’ in the census, Ethel may have come to live with William and Hannah, who had no children of their own.

 In 1911 William and Hannah also had a boarder, Herbert Ashman, another employee of the coal wharf.
 Herbert was born in 1886, the eldest of four sons of Arthur and Belinda Ashman.
 Arthur was a coal merchant and, in 1901, the publican of the Railway Inn, Pampisford.
 Herbert went into the coal business like his father.
 In 1913 he was foreman of the Coote & Warren coal wharf on Hills Road, and in 1914 he was married.
-In the First World War he joined the Royal Garrison Artillery and was killed in action in 1918, leaving a widow, Ellen.
+In the First World War he joined the Royal Garrison Artillery and was killed in action in 1918, leaving a widow, Ellen, and a baby daughter he had not seen since she was a few days old (Cambridge Daily News, 11 October 1918).
 Two of his brothers, Edward and Frederick, were also killed in the war.
 The three brothers are commemorated on the war memorial in Pampisford churchyard.